floweredscarf/su25/labs/lab11/index.md

 will thus not contain any duplicate elements.

 *Hint*: You should be able to do this in a similar way to the `contains` method.
-When you're done with both, you can write a JUnit test suite to test your code.
+When you're done with both, you can write some unit tests to test your code.
 Don't forget edge cases!

+{: .task}
+>Implement the `add` method.

 ## Discussion: BST Deletion